 As Hillary Clinton vouched to keep undocumented immigrants inside America, on the other side of the spectrum, Mitt Romney lost out on his seat in 2012, because he was against the idea – Romney wanted to see Hispanics leave America.
 I have never been kind to the idea of Latin Americans crossing over the border fences and come and seek a pathway to citizenship in America, simply as a means to escape the brutal totalitarian regimes that exist in that region.
 President Obama took a very “difficult” step when he planned to grant millions of undocumented immigrants the right to stay inside the country – a decision that Hillary Clinton, wholeheartedly supported.

-This policy push has been an important political decision by the Obama administration – I was on the other side of the debate, voicing my opposition to the political decision, and instead aiming to clear out the backlog of cases that had accumulated for immigrants, over all this time.
-There is no doubt that immigration reform is a good cause but there is no denying that President Obama’s policy choice was rather unpopular, to certain political factions.
+This policy push has been an important political decision by the Obama administration; there is no doubt that immigration reform is a good cause but there is no denying that President Obama’s policy choice was rather unpopular, to certain political factions.
 Most Republicans and the American population are against the idea because they actually want to set a cap on immigration.

 Hillary Clinton, meanwhile, seems so interested in engaging with that kind of Latino crowd – she is a sharp contrast in this whole leadership race, and nothing like her contemporaries in the Republican Party.
 GOP frontrunners prefer to refrain from engaging, with “that crowd” and focus on other more important matters in the United States, such as what to do over reforms to public-sector unions – it’s a good thing they are not familiar with the noises coming from those quarters about how engagement could lead to political stability because that would surely be the icing on the cake, in a smart field of political talk.